 By the end of the course, the student should be able to:

-- Be aware of the most relevant concepts related to data science (as specified in course 4032DASC6) and process modelling
+- Be aware of the most relevant concepts related to data science and process modelling

 - Be able to model a business process in a common notation and

 - Understand the differences, strengths, and weaknesses of specific modeling languages.

 - Be able to undertake an independent research project into data science and/or process mining.

 - Be able to apply and understand data science methods in an organizational context